Adam Lambert Reveals ‘Dark Period’ In Emotional Twitter Post To Fans Ahead Of Oscars Opener

 “With a bit of professional help and the support of colleagues, friends, and family, I pulled myself out of the darkness,” he remarked.

 He then thanked the members of Queen, whom he has been touring with for the past ten years.
-Their collaboration came organically, after band members Brian May and Roger Taylor appeared on American Idol in 2009 when Lambert was a contestant on the reality singing show.
+Their collaboration came organically, after band members Brian May and Roger Taylor appeared on American Idol in 2009 when Lambert was one of Season 8’s top finalists.
 His powerful vocals impressed the twosome so much that they asked the singer to join them on a tour, sitting in for the spot where lead singer Freddie Mercury once took center stage.
-May once noted that he was interested in Lambert for the gig after seeing a video of Lambert’s audition for American Idol where he performed “Bohemian Rhapsody.”
+May once noted that he was interested in Lambert for the gig after seeing a video of Lambert’s audition for American Idol, where he performed “Bohemian Rhapsody.”

-Hi.
-I know you’ve been waiting!
-Well I’m finally ready to bring new music to all of you.

-I wanted to give a gift to you to kick off this new era before I drop my first official single.
-It’s a preview of the upcoming album – and a song from me to you.#FeelSomething pic.twitter.com/pOb5LxQVvF

 In an ironic twist, Lambert noted, via Yahoo Music, that he first discovered Queen through the Mike Meyers and Dana Carvey film Wayne’s World at the age of 10.

 “I thought, ‘What is that song?
 It’s so cool!’
 My dad said, ‘Here son.
 This is Queen.’
 I pulled out the Queen stuff [from my dad’s record collection] and really dove in.
 I got to hear it on vinyl, which felt very legit.”

 During his Idol audition, Lambert was deemed “too theatrical” by Simon Cowell, but in the end, show judges Randy Jackson, Paula Abdul, Cowell, and Kara DioGuardi pushed him through to the next stage of the competition.